Implementing a Red Hat Enterprise Linux High Availability Add-On cluster in a multizone region environment

 pcmk_status_timeout=60

-Although the fence_ibm_powervs agent uses api-type as an option when started from the command line, the stonith resource needs to be created by using api_type.
+Although the fence_ibm_powervs agent uses the api-type option when it is started interactively, the STONITH resource must be created by using api_type.

 Verify the configuration with the following commands.